serbrach/datasciencecoursera/README.md

 data_df<- all data combined

-Then I proceed to select the means and the standard deviation:
+After I proceed to select the means and the standard deviation:

 final_df<- Data frame with selected data